Hellion into fast Nuke vs Protossl StarCraft 2: Legacy of the Void l Crank – StarCraft eSports

 Starcraft Units – Probe

 The Probe is the Protoss worker.
-It harvests Resources, has a low-powered ranged attack (with a range of one), and can build any Protoss building.
+It harvests Resources, has a low-powered ranged attack (with a range of one), and can any Protoss building.
 All buildings other than a Pylon, Nexus, and Assimilator must be built within power range from a nearby Pylon.
 Unlike the Terran SCV, the Probe does not have to keep working on a building being warped in, and instead can go do other tasks such as build more buildings or harvest resources.

 Starcraft Missions – Between Heaven and Hell